 Her US 2015 festival appearances included the Woody Guthrie Festival (OK) and the and the Outside The Box Festival (MA).

 Thea first came to greater notice in 2004, with the recording of her song 'Jesus Is On The Wire' by Peter, Paul & Mary.
 It is recognized as one of their later signature songs.
 'Jesus Is On The Wire' has been called 'chilling' and 'unforgettable' by the All Music Guide.
 Peter, Paul & Mary wrote: “Thea Hopkins is one of the most literate, poetic, emotionally moving of the new songwriters to arrive on the scene in the last few years."

-"Thea Hopkins possesses a voice that stands up to her material," wrote the website Americana-UK.
-"This is folk as it should be: dark tales, poetry and protest.”
-"It's a voice with the mystery and power of the late, great Nick Drake.” -- Susan Werner
+Thea Hopkins' songs reflects the sturdy virtues that are native to American popular music.
+Her 2008 CD "Chickasaw" received a 4 star review from Britain's Maverick Magazine.
+"Thea Hopkins possesses a voice that stands up to her material," wrote Americana-UK.
+And Susan Werner wrote: "It's a voice with the mystery and power of the late, great Nick Drake.”

-Thea comes from a mixed-ethnic heritage.
 She is a member of the Wampanoag Tribe of Aquinnah, Martha's Vineyard.
-She also boasts African-American, Cheokee, Irish, French and Portuguese ancestry.
+She also boasts Nottoway (Iroquois), African-American, Irish, French and Portuguese ancestry.